seanbao/mnemonas/docs/docker-deployment.en.md

 docker compose up -d --pull missing --no-build
 ```

 Binary archives from GitHub Releases include `docker-compose.yml` and `.env.example`.
-The packaged template presets `MNEMONAS_IMAGE` to the GHCR image for the same release tag, so `./scripts/docker-quickstart.sh --start` from an extracted archive uses the release-image path by default instead of a source build.
+The packaged template presets `MNEMONAS_IMAGE` to the GHCR image for the same release tag.
+Running `./scripts/docker-quickstart.sh --start` from an extracted archive therefore uses the release-image path by default instead of a source build.

 The examples below default to the source-built local image and can be switched to a verified release image with `MNEMONAS_IMAGE`.